 Now, it’s time to ask yourself the million-dollar question: What exactly is the website for?

-For instance, if your top goal is to increase traffic, you should focus on optimizing your web design for search.
+For instance, when considering website design for recruitment agencies, if your top goal is to increase traffic, you should focus on optimizing your web design for search.
 There are certain SEO practices that can improve your web design, such as making it mobile-friendly and providing seamless navigation.
 Implementing these tactics can be your secondary goal.

 4. Create a Style Guide

 Simply put, your style guide serves as the basis for how you want your website to appear to everyone.
 It’s up to you to pick the colour, layout, and typography for each web page.